Safe Reporting at the Cumming School of Medicine

 iii. a threat to do any of the above.

-The Protected Disclosure & Research Integrity Office (PDRIO) serves as the first point of contact, oversees the formal reporting process, and can refer reporters to CSM Human Resources (HR) and the Dean's Office for those wishing to access the informal resolution process.
+The Protected Disclosure & Research Integrity Office (PDRIO) serves as the first point of contact, oversees the formal reporting process, and can refer reporters to CSM Human Resources (HR) and the CSM Dean's Office for those wishing to access the informal resolution process.
 As parties external to the School of Medicine (accountable to Main Campus offices), the PDRIO and CSM HR are able to provide neutral support to those affected by mistreatment.

 The formal reporting process is guided by the most applicable process out of the University of Calgary Procedure for Protected Disclosure, Student Non-Academic Misconduct Policy, and/or the University of Calgary Harassment Policy.
 It often involves a formal investigation.